 Unfortunately, the themes presented cannot be customized further.
 Even though you can use certain HTML to change the Blogger template and also some basic aspects, such as theme colors, the choices offered are limited so your blog design will definitely be similar to other users’ blogs.

 WordPress is one CMS whose ease of customization can’t be beaten.
 This CMS has thousands of plugins and themes, both free and paid.
 You can even combine free and paid versions to create websites:

 Finally, for customization flexibility, here’s a direct comparison:

 - Blogspot: limited customization tools, few themes provided, no plugins provided

 - WordPress: lots of customization options, tons of WordPress templates available, and thousands of plugins

-Comparing the differences between WordPress and Blogspot seems endless.
+The differences between WordPress and Blogspot seem endless.
 However, self-hosted WordPress is superior in almost every way.
 WordPress has many options regarding content management, security, and ease of customization so this tool is very easy for all users to run.